Review of My Perfect Pet Fresh Dog Food

-The fourth ingredient is salmon.
+The fifth ingredient is salmon.
 Salmon is an oily marine and freshwater fish not only high in protein but also omega 3 fatty acids, essential oils needed by every dog to sustain life.

-The fifth ingredient is spinach.
+The sixth ingredient is spinach.
 Due to its exceptional vitamin and mineral content, spinach exhibits a remarkably high nutrient Completeness Score3 of 91.